“Achievement & Integration” SPEECH

 Link to document HERE

 I REQUEST at this time for the District to please consider relaying the SAME message across ALL stakeholders.
 This means the teacher informs the parent of the same key talking points as he/she instructs the students about.
-This means the district provides a clear snapshot (possibly like I attempted to do in A&I DEFINED just prior to this and the one coming soon) of the entire A&I process from state legislature to district to teacher to student.
+This means the district provides a clear snapshot (possibly like I attempted to do in A&I DEFINED just prior to this and the one coming soon) of the entire A&I process that flows from state legislature to school district to educator to student.

-This is the letter that was given to the parents in Example #1.
+This is the letter that was given to the parents in #1 Student Classwork.

 Through A&I, the government school system is replacing the “natural” with the “unnatural.”